HarperDB/documentation/docs/custom-functions/debugging-custom-function.md

-A great debugging method in Custom Functions is to utilize the HarperDB log to monitor outputs.
+For local debugging and development, it is recommended that you use standard console log statements for logging.
+For production use, you may want to use HarperDB's logging facilities, so you aren't logging to the console.
 The [HarperDB Custom Functions template](https://github.com/HarperDB/harperdb-custom-functions-template) includes the HarperDB logger module in the primary function parameters with the name `logger`.
 This logger can be used to output messages directly to the HarperDB log using standardized logging level functions, described below.
 The log level can be set in the [HarperDB Configuration File](https://harperdb.io/docs/reference/configuration-file/).
-You may also use the console logs.
-Conveniently, console logs will go to the Custom Functions log folder.

 HarperDB Logger Functions
 * `trace(message)`: Write a 'trace' level log, if the configured level allows for it.